nova-pkgs/python/Doc/library/pkgutil.rst

    returned.
 Items are only appended to the copy at the end.

    It is assumed that :data:`sys.path` is a sequence.
-Items of :data:`sys.path` that are not strings referring to existing directories are ignored.
+Items of :data:`sys.path` that are not (Unicode or 8-bit) strings referring to existing directories are ignored.
 Unicode items on :data:`sys.path` that cause errors when used as filenames may cause this function to raise an exception (in line with :func:`os.path.isdir` behavior).

 .. class:: ImpImporter(dirname=None)

-   :pep:`302` Finder that wraps Python's "classic" import algorithm.
+   :pep:`302` Importer that wraps Python's "classic" import algorithm.

-   If *dirname* is a string, a :pep:`302` finder is created that searches that directory.
-If *dirname* is ``None``, a :pep:`302` finder is created that searches the current :data:`sys.path`, plus any modules that are frozen or built-in.
+   If *dirname* is a string, a :pep:`302` importer is created that searches that directory.
+If *dirname* is ``None``, a :pep:`302` importer is created that searches the current :data:`sys.path`, plus any modules that are frozen or built-in.

    Note that :class:`ImpImporter` does not currently support being used by placement on :data:`sys.meta_path`.

-   .. deprecated:: 3.3
-      This emulation is no longer needed, as the standard import mechanism is now fully :pep:`302` compliant and available in :mod:`importlib`.

 .. class:: ImpLoader(fullname, file, filename, etc)

-   :term:`Loader` that wraps Python's "classic" import algorithm.
+   :pep:`302` Loader that wraps Python's "classic" import algorithm.

-   .. deprecated:: 3.3
-      This emulation is no longer needed, as the standard import mechanism is now fully :pep:`302` compliant and available in :mod:`importlib`.

 .. function:: find_loader(fullname)

-   Retrieve a module :term:`loader` for the given *fullname*.
+   Find a :pep:`302` "loader" object for *fullname*.

-   This is a backwards compatibility wrapper around :func:`importlib.util.find_spec` that converts most failures to :exc:`ImportError` and only returns the loader rather than the full :class:`ModuleSpec`.

-   .. versionchanged:: 3.3
-      Updated to be based directly on :mod:`importlib` rather than relying on the package internal :pep:`302` import emulation.

-   .. versionchanged:: 3.4
-      Updated to be based on :pep:`451`
+   If *fullname* contains dots, path must be the containing package's ``__path__``.
+Returns ``None`` if the module cannot be found or imported.
+   This function uses :func:`iter_importers`, and is thus subject to the same limitations regarding platform-specific special import locations such as the Windows registry.

 .. function:: get_importer(path_item)

-   Retrieve a :term:`finder` for the given *path_item*.
+   Retrieve a :pep:`302` importer for the given *path_item*.

-   The returned finder is cached in :data:`sys.path_importer_cache` if it was newly created by a path hook.
+   The returned importer is cached in :data:`sys.path_importer_cache` if it was newly created by a path hook.

+   If there is no importer, a wrapper around the basic import machinery is returned.
+This wrapper is never inserted into the importer cache (``None`` is inserted instead).

    The cache (or part of it) can be cleared manually if a rescan of :data:`sys.path_hooks` is necessary.

-   .. versionchanged:: 3.3
-      Updated to be based directly on :mod:`importlib` rather than relying on the package internal :pep:`302` import emulation.

 .. function:: get_loader(module_or_name)

-   Get a :term:`loader` object for *module_or_name*.
+   Get a :pep:`302` "loader" object for *module_or_name*.

    If the module or package is accessible via the normal import mechanism, a wrapper around the relevant part of that machinery is returned.
 Returns